 Andy first ventured to Yellowstone after high school graduation with four of his best friends.
 At that point, he had never been west of Fort Worth, Texas (having grown up in Tyler, Texas).
 The trip was impressionable, and after college graduation, he decided to make the move out to Yellowstone for a summer.
 His career has spanned other National Parks, having worked at Death Valley and Crater Lake.
 Andy studied business in school and brings 20+ years of hospitality experience to Yellowstone.
 Andy is especially proud of becoming (and being) a dad!
 Andy’s advice, “Whether you’re behind the scenes or in front with guests, every job matters.”

 Rick, originally from Syracuse, New York, always loved nature.
 Upon realizing that he could work at a place considered “the center of the natural universe”, he applied and got a job at the Lake Lodge laundry, which he declares as, “[the] best summer of my life!”
-Since 1983, he has been in hospitality management (marketing specifically).
+Since 1983, he has been in hospitality management (marketing mostly).
 He loves sports, blues rock, classic rock, and folk-rock music.
-He also recognizes one of his biggest accomplishments as co-raising two amazing daughters.
-Career-wise, he is especially proud of the team effort that created the development of the successful Lodging & Learning programs in partnership with the nonprofit Yellowstone Forever.
+He also recognizes one of his biggest accomplishments as co-raising two amazing daughters, both who grew up in Yellowstone.
+Career-wise, he is especially proud of the collaborative effort that created of the successful Lodging & Learning programs in partnership with the nonprofit Yellowstone Forever.